Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Further questions and remarks

 An affirmative answer would have allowed our hypotheses throughout much of this paper to be relaxed from lattice to poset.
 However, Francisco Santos has provided the following example, showing that the answer to Question ~\ref{tempting-question} is negative in general.

 \begin{ex}[Francisco Santos] Start with an octahedron $P$ with two antipodal vertices as source and sink, leaving four intermediate vertices $v_1,v_2,v_3,v_4$ connected with each other with the structure of a 4-cycle.
 Put two opposite vertices $v_1,v_3$ among these four vertices at a higher height than the other two, namely with $\bc \cdot v_i > \bc \cdot v_j $ for each $i\in \{ 1, 3\} $ and each $j\in \{ 2, 4\} $.
-Now truncate each of the six vertices by slicing by a generic hyperplane with slope chosen so as to make this a simple polytope with the Hasse diagram property (with each of the original vertices replace by four new vertices).
+Now truncate each of the six vertices by slicing by a generic hyperplane with slope chosen so as to make this a simple polytope with the Hasse diagram property (with each of the original vertices replaced by four new vertices).
 This will yield a simple polytope with $G(P,\bc )$ a Hasse diagram for a poset that is not a lattice, since there will be a pair of vertices having two different least upper bounds; specifically, we may use one of the four vertices replacing $v_2$ together with one of the four vertices replacing $v_4$.
 We may choose such vertices so that we get one least upper bound in the quadrilateral replacing $v_1$ and another in the quadrilateral replacing $v_3$. \end{ex}

-One may also construct a polytope $P$ and a cost vector $\bc$ such that $G(P,\bf{c})$ is the Hasse diagram of a poset with the pseudo-join of some collection of atoms which is not equal to the join of this same collection of atoms, as shown next.
+One may also construct a polytope $P$ and a cost vector $\bc$ such that $G(P,\bf{c})$ is the Hasse diagram of a poset with the pseudo-join of some collection of atoms which is not equal to the least upper bound of this same collection of atoms, as shown next.

 \begin{ex} Start with a $3$-dimensional cube and add a new vertex by coning over one of the facets of the cube that contains the vertex of the cube where the cost vector was maximized, positioning this new vertex so that it becomes the pseudo-join of all the atoms.
-This can be done by letting $\bf{c} = (100, 2, 1)$, letting the vertices of the cube be $(\pm 1, \pm 1, \pm 1)$ and taking as the cone point over a facet of this cube the vertex $(2, 0, 0)$.
-To make the 1-skeleton of the polytope obtained this way a Hasse diagram, we cut off the vertex $(2,0,0)$ of the cone with a hyperplane near this vertex with a slope for this slicing hyperplane chosen in such a way that one of the resulting four new vertices (replacing $(2,0,0)$) becomes the pseudo-join of all the atoms, while the vertex that was the join of the atoms in the original cube still remains as the join of all the atoms.
+This can be done by letting ${\bf c} = (100, 2, 1)$, letting the vertices of the cube be $(\pm 1, \pm 1, \pm 1)$ and taking as the cone point over a facet of this cube the vertex $(2, 0, 0)$.
+To make the 1-skeleton of the polytope obtained this way a Hasse diagram, we cut off the vertex $(2,0,0)$ of the cone with a hyperplane near this vertex with a slope for this slicing hyperplane chosen in such a way that one of the resulting four new vertices (replacing $(2,0,0)$) becomes the pseudo-join of all the atoms, while the vertex that was the least upper bound of the atoms in the original cube still remains the least upper bound of all the atoms.

 This is not a simple polytope, but one may transform this into a simple polytope by shaving by a hyperplane at each node of degree higher than 3.
 However, that shaving operation will change which element is the join of the set of three atoms in such a way that indeed the join of the three atoms is the pseudo-join of the same set of three atoms, transforming this into a positive example of our result that joins equal pseudo-joins for simple polytopes. \end{ex}